 Other Idaho institutions offering free or low-cost tuition to seniors include Boise State University, the College of Southern Idaho and Lewis-Clark State College.

-When you turn 65 in Illinois, tuition is waived for regularly scheduled for-credit courses at the University of Illinois, Southern Illinois University, Chicago State University, Eastern Illinois University, Governors State University, Illinois State University, Northeastern Illinois University, Northern Illinois University, and Western Illinois University, as well as all public community colleges.
+When you turn 65 in Illinois and your household meets the low-income requirements, tuition is waived for regularly scheduled for-credit courses at the University of Illinois, Southern Illinois University, Chicago State University, Eastern Illinois University, Governors State University, Illinois State University, Northeastern Illinois University, Northern Illinois University, and Western Illinois University, as well as all public community colleges.

 Anyone taking advantage of this must first be accepted at the university or college.
 You’re on the hook for other fees, including student fees and lab fees.
 Tuition-paying students get first dibs at the classes; you’ll be able to join if there’s space.

 Indiana isn’t as generous as other states.
 Its residents age 65 and older can enroll in for-credit courses in degree programs at the state’s public universities at 50% of the normal in-state tuition cost-- on up to nine credits per semester.
 Lab fees, as well as application and registration fees, are the responsibility of the student.

 Participating schools include those under the Indiana State University and Indiana University flags.

 We found one private four-year college, Simpson College in Indianola, Iowa, that allows folks 65 and older to take non-credit classes tuition-free.
 Looking at for-credit courses?
 You can take those for the discounted rate of $375 per credit hour.
 Lab courses aren’t free or discounted.
 The caveats: All the classes are on a space-available basis, and you can only take one class per semester.